nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 	All other columns should be normal font weight with an rgb colour of: #dbdbdb For uninstalled cores (greyed out looking ones), the same font weight rules apply, but the text colour **across all columns** (excluding the Install button of course), is: #707070

-62 -	Double check the install core buttons text. (image below of inactive state for reference).
+62 -	<strike>Double check the install core buttons text. (image below of inactive state for reference).
-	The inactive button text colour should be: #e4e4e4 ..with 1px shadow text at 90 degrees, #00000 colour at 40% opacity Pressed state text colour should be: #bdbcbc ..with 1px shadow text at 90 degrees, #00000 colour at 40% opacity
+	The inactive button text colour should be: #e4e4e4 ..with 1px shadow text at 90 degrees, #00000 colour at 40% opacity Pressed state text colour should be: #bdbcbc ..with 1px shadow text at 90 degrees, #00000 colour at 40% opacity</strike>